xrrhythmsuk/xruk-player/assets/tunes/tune-lab.md

 ## London Drum Break 2026

 ### [Nova Balança](/#/listen/Tune%20Lab/Nova%20Balanca)
 Sign: *Play with a steering wheel*
+Difficulty: Medium

 Another old Barking Bateria/Rhythms of Resistance tune, pronounced something like _no-vuh ba-LANCE-uh_ (“ç” is just pronounced like an “s” as in French) and meaning “new balance” in Portuguese.
 As you can see from the [version on the RoR Player](https://player.rhythms-of-resistance.org/#/listen/Nova%20Balanca/) (which also doesn’t seem to get played), we’ve changed the tune a little, mostly in making the sign look different to Aeroplane Break and lightly redoing Break 1.

 As the name suggests the surdos and snares/repis swing backwards and forwards among themselves, while agogôs helpfully play the same part as in Karla and tams follow.
 A mnemonic for all the surdos together is _We need a new balance now_.

-* [**Break 1**](/#/listen/Tune%20Lab/Nova%20Balanca%201) in our version is the same as an old alt tam line (which crops up in Angel too!) and also works nicely looped by two different instrument groups one one bar apart for even more [interlocking shenanigans](/#/listen/Tune%20Lab/Nova%20Balanca%201%20interlocking)
+* [**Break 1**](/#/listen/Tune%20Lab/Nova%20Balanca%201) in our version is the same as an old alt tam line (which crops up in Angel too!) and also works nicely looped by two different instrument groups one bar apart for even more [interlocking shenanigans](/#/listen/Tune%20Lab/Nova%20Balanca%201%20interlocking)
 * [**Break 2**](/#/listen/Tune%20Lab/Nova%20Balanca%202) is a short surdo-led phrase with the same rhythm as the Afoxé tam line, which [Barking Bateria](https://soundcloud.com/barking-bateria/afoxe-in-to-nova-balanca)/[old RoR London](https://tube.rhythms-of-resistance.org/w/vL1YFoXhWKJ9RkFGvczJkV) would use to go backwards and forwards between the two tunes and so not need our Afoxé numbered breaks
 * The [**Call Break**](/#/listen/Tune%20Lab/Nova%20Balanca%20Call) is a rarity in being both very short and led by snares!